olliejames97/bucket-explorer-api/README.md

 ### Prerequisites

-- AWS CLI is set-up and configured
+- In order to deploty AWS CLI will need to be set up and configured

   ***

+### Running locally

 1. `npm install`
 2. Create relevant .env files, these will store info about the API's default bucket